BarryTik/hotel-messages/README.md

 ### Design Decisions

+#### Goals

+This project was fairly open ended.
+I was given a bulet point list of requirements, but there was freedom in how to accomplish them.

+I had ideas for expanding on these requirements and handling more use cases than were presented, but decided to persue a minimally viable product where it works for the cases supplied, and any other features could be added later.

 #### File Layout

 I wanted the script that was being run to look fairly simple.
 Get the arguments, build some objects, and output a message.
 The outcome of this is a short, intuitive script.